Amrita-TIFAC-Cyber-Blockchain/Distributed-Ledger-Framework-for-an-Adaptive-University-Management-System/README.md

 [Click here](https://amrita-tifac-cyber-blockchain.github.io/Distributed-Ledger-Framework-for-an-Adaptive-University-Management-System//UI/html/index.html) to access the webpage.

 ## Acknowledgement
-We would like to acknowldge the support provided by TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore in carrying out this work as part of "Blockchain Technology" Course.
+We would like to acknowldge the support provided by **TIFAC-CORE in Cyber Security**, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore in carrying out this work as part of "**18CY712 - Blockchain Technology**" Course.

 ## References
 -  A.  K.  Shrivastava,  C.  Vashistth,  A.  Rajak  and  A.  K.  Tripathi,  ”A  Decen-tralized  Way  to  Store  and  Authenticate  Educational  Documents  on  PrivateBlockchain,”  2019  International  Conference  on  Issues  and  Challenges  in  Intelli-gent  Computing  Techniques  (ICICT),  GHAZIABAD,  India,  2019,  pp.  1-6,  doi:10.1109/ICICT46931.2019.8977633.